The-Mcorp/voicemail-express-amazon-connect/README.md

 - [x] Validate presigned URLs for recordings work properly

 ## Common Issues and Solutions

+### Department Prompt is in S3, but the Fallback Prompt is Played:

+1. Verify 'error' in CloudWatch flow logs (if enabled)
+2. Make sure a `Set {Department} Agent` block is set up in the custom flow with `department_audio_url` set to the right s3 URL (e.g., `s3://{env}-vmx3-vmx-source-{region}/prompts/{Department}.wav`)
+3. Make sure the s3 bucket has a bucket policy enabled for Connect access
+4. Make sure that the S3 audio file adheres to AWS requirements.
+[Note U-Law encoding](https://docs.aws.amazon.com/connect/latest/adminguide/setup-prompts-s3.html)

 ### "No module named" Errors
 If you see "No module named" errors in CloudWatch logs: